keithhb33/AI-Movie-Shorts/README.md

 Changes to the preloaded description and titles can be configured in "upload_action.py" under the "upload_to_youtube" method.

-*I am working on implementing an improvement in the AI's knowledge of movies and TV shows.
+*I am working on implementing an improvement in the AI's knowledge of movies and TV shows, allowing for more accurately generated scripts.
 This project will continue to be updated.